eCommerce Fulfillment Innovations Brought Out Due to COVID-19

 Innovations Arising Amid Challenges

 Amid the increasing challenges, retailers, consumers, and fulfillment personnel quickly adapted to the new norms and innovated several ways to carry out operations seamlessly.
-Here are a few examples of such shifts and innovations we could identify from the past months.
+Here are a few examples of such shifts and eCommerce fulfillment innovations we could identify from the past two years.

 Soon after the lockdown was announced and strict social distancing and hygiene practices were put into place, several companies adopted the contactless delivery technique to ensure that the customers receive the packages in the safest manner possible.
 Companies like Dominoes India and Swiggy started the trend, and all significant marketplaces such as Amazon, Flipkart, etc further adopted it.